FACTBOX-Sporting world reacts to Russia's invasion of Ukraine | Sports-Games

 ICE HOCKEY The International Ice Hockey Federation (IIHF) banned Russian and Belarusian national teams and clubs from its competitions until further notice.

-It also revoked Russia's hosting rights to the 2023 World Junior Championship and will look for a new host in the next months.
+It also revoked Russia's hosting rights for the 2023 World Junior Championship and will look for a new host in the next months.
 JUDO

 The International Judo Federation (IJF) cancelled the Grand Slam in Kazan, Russia, which should have taken place in May.
 It also suspended Russian president Vladimir Putin's status as honorary president and ambassador of the IJF.